Frank-The-Coder/hardware_id/README.md

-# PHP Hardware ID Extension (hardware_id)
+# Hardware ID Retrieval (hardware_id)

-This project provides a PHP extension for retrieving unique hardware identifiers across Linux and Windows platforms.
-The extension is designed to help obtain various system-specific IDs, such as the CPU ID, MAC ID, Hard Disk ID, and Board ID, useful for system-level applications requiring hardware identification.
+This project provides cross-platform C++ modules for retrieving unique hardware identifiers on Linux and Windows.
+The modules can retrieve system-specific information such as the CPU ID, MAC ID, Hard Disk ID, and Board ID, which are useful for applications requiring hardware identification and low-level system access.

 ## Features

-- **CPU ID**: Retrieves the unique CPU identifier.
+- **CPU ID**: Uses assembly instructions and system calls to retrieve the unique CPU identifier.
-- **MAC ID**: Accesses the MAC address of the network interface.
+- **MAC ID**: Accesses the MAC address of the primary network interface through direct socket and ioctl system calls.
-- **Hard Disk ID**: Fetches the identifier for the primary storage device.
+- **Hard Disk ID**: Obtains the identifier of the primary storage device using ATA and SCSI protocols to interface directly with disk hardware.
-- **Board ID**: Gets the unique ID of the motherboard.
+- **Board ID**: Retrieves the unique identifier of the motherboard by querying system commands.

-The extension supports both **Linux** and **Windows** environments, adapting methods to access hardware information based on the operating system.
+The modules are designed to work seamlessly across both **Linux** and **Windows** environments, providing consistent access to hardware information regardless of the operating system.

 ## Installation